rsksmart/rif-scheduler-sdk/README.md

 const rifScheduler = new RifScheduler(serviceProviderContractAddress, signer);
 ```

-### Getting a plan
+### Obtaining a plan

-First of all, you need to get a plan from the service provider, this will give you the price per execution, the payment token and the execution window in seconds among other things.
+First of all, you need to get a plan from the service provider, which will give you the price per execution, the payment token and the execution window in seconds, among other things.

 ```javascript
 const rifScheduler = new RifScheduler(serviceProviderContractAddress, provider);